mobius-eng/mobius-eng.github.io/_posts/2016-03-29-floating-point-numbers.markdown

 ## Intergers and fixed-point numbers

-{% newthought "Without going into too deep details"%} about *integers*, we will essentially equate a theoretical integer and a practical integer.
+{% newthought "Without going into too deep details" %} about *integers*, we will essentially equate a theoretical integer and a practical integer.
 While in some systems (for example, C or Fortran) integers might be capped to some value, most modern systems (Lisp, Python, Smalltalk, F#, Haskell, etc.) offer arbitrary large integers (still capped by the size of the available memory, but large enough for us not to worry): 12356, -4567, 572168632689567.

-*Fixed-point* numbers are essentially the same as integers, but with the decimal point put in the middle (usually, considering last four digits to be fractional part of a number): 1235.600, -45.6700, 57216863268.9567.
-The point does not move, thus the smallest positive number would be 0.001{% sidenote "mn-electron" "This is way too large, for example, to represent the mass of an electron, $$9.11\\times10^{-31}$$ kg"%}.
+*Fixed-point* numbers are essentially the same as integers, but with the decimal point put in the middle (usually, considering last four digits to be fractional part of a number).
+So, 1235.600, -45.6700 or 57216863268.9567 are really 1235600, -456700 and 572168632689567.
+The point does not move, thus the smallest positive number would be 0.001{% sidenote "mn-electron" "This is way too large, for example, to represent the mass of an electron, $$9.11\\times10^{-31}$$ kg" %}.
 As integers, these numbers can be arbitrary large.
-However, the representation of something as large as the mass of Earth{% sidenote "sn-earth" "$$5.97\\times10^{24}$$ kg"%} would lead to prohibitively slow arithmetic operations.
-One area where fixed-point fractional numbers are successfully used is the finance: the number representation guarantees that no money can be made out of thin air, neither the money can disappear there (when people do make such things, they have to use different methods).
+However, the representation of something as large as the mass of Earth{% sidenote "sn-earth" "$$5.97\\times10^{24}$$ kg" %} would lead to prohibitively slow arithmetic operations.
+One area where fixed-point fractional numbers are successfully used is the finance: the number representation guarantees that no money can be made out of thin air, neither the money can disappear there{% sidenote "money" "When people do make such things, they have to use different methods" %}.

 ## Floating-point numbers

-{% newthought "Engineers and scientists"%} have to rely on *floating-point* numbers for their calculations.
-First, floating-point numbers cover a large range of values{% sidenote "sn-float-range" "On modern personal computers they range from about $$10^{-300}$$ to $$10^{300}$$ for both positive and negative numbers"%} enabling to use them from quantum mechanics to statistical physics and cosmology.
+{% newthought "Engineers and scientists" %} have to rely on *floating-point* numbers for their calculations.
+First, floating-point numbers cover a large range of values{% sidenote "sn-float-range" "On modern personal computers they range from about $$10^{-300}$$ to $$10^{300}$$ for both positive and negative numbers" %} enabling to use them from quantum mechanics to statistical physics and cosmology.
 Secondly, the operations on these numbers are relatively fast: while they are slower than on (capped) integers, they are much faster compared to arbitrary large integers or fixed-point numbers.
-As a trade off, floating-pont numbers offer only limited precision.
-For example, number
-{% m %}\pi{% em %} (which is irrational and hence has infinitely long tail of digits without cycles) would be approximated by
-{% m %}3.141592653589793{% em %} and the tail of $$238462643383279\ldots$$ is
+As a trade off, floating-point numbers offer only limited precision.
+For example, number {% m %}\pi{% em %} (which is irrational and hence has infinitely long tail of digits without cycles) would be approximated by {% m %}3.141592653589793{% em %} and the tail of $$238462643383279\ldots$$ is dropped.
-dropped.

 Representation of floating-points numbers is close to a scientific notation.
 For example, Avogadro's number $$N_A = 6.022\times10^{23}$$ will have the following representation:

 {% math %}
-+0.6022\times10^{24}.
++0.6022\times10^{24}
 {% endmath %}
 <!--more-->
 Here 0.6022 is *mantissa* (also referred as significand) and 23 is *exponent*.